ArfatulAsif/AI-ML-DL-algorithmic-Pathway/1 Machine Learning/1 Supervised Learning/2 Logistic Regression/Logistic Regression(Image).md

 ![image1](image1.png)

-## From above we can see that 1st one is label 2 and 2 is the 'pull over'
+From above we can see that 1st one is label 2 and 2 is the **pull over**

 ```python
 plt.imshow(np.reshape(X_train_list[59999],(28,28,1)))